sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/Homepage/General.md

 You should always assume that people don't know what is being offered.
 Visitors need to understand what is the offering before they can be persuaded to buy.

+On the fold, your application needs to present a message that specifies either what the business does, or what the product or services offers.
+This message is called _value proposition_.

+// TODO Examples

+A _value proposition_ is a statement summarizing why a visitor should purchase the products or use the services.
+It should explain in a succinct and clear way how the product or services satisfies a need.
+It also communicates details about its added benefits while positioning itself superior to existing products or services.
+Ideally it should appeal to the customers most pressing needs or biggest factor that could influence the purchase.

 todo: complement description

 <br>